kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Increased end-diastolic reserve volume
 	E. Decreased work of the heart

-#### Answer: ?
+#### Answer: E. Decreased work of the heart - ?

 ### Q2.97
 Motor neurons regulate the sensitivity of the muscle spindle to muscle stretching.
 With activation of neurons, intrafusal muscle fibres contract so that only a small stretch is required to activate spindle sensory neurons and the stretch reflex.

-Which of the following statements about the motor neurons is correct?
+Which of the following statements about the _motor neurons_ is correct?

 	A. They are inhibited by Golgi tendon organs
 	B. They are inhibited by descending motor tracts